- FIFA.com looks back at the first-ever official women's international football match

-That whole era was a dream come true.
-It was paradise,” says a smiling Marie-Louise Butzig.
-Now enjoying her retirement in the Ardennes, Butzig was in goal for France in 1971 when the Tricolores played the first official women’s international against the Netherlands in the northern French town of Hazebrouck.
+"That whole era was a dream come true.
+It was paradise,” said the late Marie-Louise Butzig.
+Butzig was in goal for France in 1971 when the Tricolores played the first official women’s international against the Netherlands in the northern French town of Hazebrouck.

 Though they did not know it on that day, Butzig and her team-mates (Régine Pourveux, Marie-Bernadette Thomas, Nicole Mangas, Colette Guyard, Betty Goret, Marie-Christine Tschopp, Jocelyne Ratignier, Michèle Monier, Jocelyne Henry, Claudine Dié, Maryse Lesieur, Nadine Juillard, Marie-Claire Harant and Ghislaine Royer) can now claim a place in history as pioneers of international women’s football.

 The Federal Council of the French Football Association (FFF) had officially recognised women’s football just over a year earlier, on 29 March 1970, in what was the first major step towards recognition for French women’s football following a long period of resistance by the men in charge of the game.

 It was the emergence of women’s football clubs across France, most notably in Alsace, that finally forced French football officials to accept the idea of women playing football.
 Schwindratzheim were one of the first women’s clubs to be formed in the mid-1960s, and by the end of the 1970/71 season, there were 2,170 females among France’s total of 758,559 registered players.
 Despite their newly acquired “official” status, however, female players still encountered plenty of hostility.

-“We heard a lot of unpleasant comments back then,” recalls Butzig.
+“We heard a lot of unpleasant comments back then,” recalled Butzig.
 “Where I worked, some people said I should stick to darning socks instead of going off to play football.
 But things then started to change slightly.
 I even saw a women’s game attract a crowd of 1,100 people in my hometown of Vrigne-aux-Bois, whereas the men’s club back then never drew crowds of more than 150 people.”

 Ghislaine “Gigi” Royer-Souef, who came on as a substitute in that first official match, also remembers having to block out negative comments in those early years of the women’s game.
 “I initially tagged along with my brothers when they went outside to kick a ball about on a pitch next to our house,” she told FIFA World.

 The French women’s team had, in fact, played a number of friendly matches before the game against the Netherlands, including an encounter with England in 1969 and two meetings with Italy in 1969 and 1970.
 But it was the April 1971 match which the FFF eventually decided to accept (after the match had been played) as their first official women’s international.

 The second, incidentally, was contested by Scotland and England near Glasgow in 1972, almost 100 years to the day since the same two countries played the first official men’s international in 1872.